Delaware.gov logo

 Delaware’s Sexual Assault Policy for Institutions of Higher Education

 To address campus sexual assault, Delaware law (14 Del.
-C. §§ 9001A — 9007A) requires Delaware colleges with more than 1,000 students to: offer to victims to report incidents of sexual assault perpetrated by or against a student to law enforcement authorities servicing the college, inform victims of their rights under the Victims’ Bill of Rights, inform victims of available confidential medical and counseling services, and to report data to state government to insure compliance and measure the scope of the issue.
+C. §§ 9001A — 9007A) requires Delaware colleges with more than 1,000 students to: offer to victims to report incidents of sexual assault perpetrated by or against a student to law enforcement authorities servicing the college, inform victims of their rights under the Victims’ Bill of Rights, inform victims of available confidential medical and counseling services, and to report data to state government to ensure compliance and measure the scope of the issue.
 This law provides:

-• “Responsible college employees” as defined in § 9001A(3) must offer to contact law enforcement or public safety staff if a student reports a sexual assault to them, and must contact law enforcement or public safety staff within 24 hours if the student accepts the offer
+• “Responsible college employees” as defined in § 9001A(3) must offer to contact law enforcement or public safety staff, if a student reports a sexual assault to them and must contact law enforcement or public safety staff within 24 hours, if the student accepts the offer.

-• For purposes of this policy, a sexual assault is defined as “physical contact of a sexual nature perpetrated without consent or where consent is unable to be given”
+• For purposes of this policy, a sexual assault is defined as “physical contact of a sexual nature perpetrated without consent or where consent is unable to be given.”

-• Victims must be provided or directed to a copy of the Delaware’s Victims’ Bill of Rights or a summary version thereof.
+• Victims must be provided or directed to a copy of Delaware’s Victims’ Bill of Rights or a summary version thereof.
 A summary and link can be found here.

-College Compliance Self-Reporting To Delaware DOJ
+College Compliance Self-Reporting to the Delaware DOJ:

 Institutions of Higher Education Reporting Form

-Reporting Of Statistical Information on Campus Sexual Assaults to Delaware DOJ
+Reporting Of Statistical Information on Campus Sexual Assaults to Delaware DOJ:

-Under the law, the state Statistical Analysis Center, utilizing criminal justice data, must report to the state Department of Justice by October 1 each year on the status or outcome of complaints of certain criminal violations (Sections 767-773 of Title 11) during the preceding calendar year where the alleged victim or alleged perpetrator or both is a student of a covered higher education institution, and whether the assault took place on a higher education campus.
+Under the law, the state Statistical Analysis Center, utilizing criminal justice data, must report to the state Department of Justice by July 1 each year on the status or outcome of complaints of certain criminal violations (Sections 767-773 of Title 11) during the preceding calendar year where the alleged victim or alleged perpetrator or both is a student of a covered higher education institution, and whether the assault took place on a higher education campus.
 No personally identifiable information will be contained in this report.

 After June 30, 2019, Delaware DOJ will receive and investigate reports and complaints of higher education institutions not complying with their requirements for dealing with sexual assaults on campus under 14 Del.
 C. §§ 9001A — 9007A.
-Examples of violations would include:
+Examples of violations include:

 To report a suspected violation of 14 Del.
-C. §§ 9001A — 9007A by an academic institution use this complaint form.
+C. §§ 9001A — 9007A by an academic institution, use this complaint form.

 Links and Information for Victims